Gachua Union: Geography

-Sandwip Channel on the east side of Gachua Union.
+Sandwip Channel is located on the east side of Gachua Union.
 There are also many small canals.

 Population

-According to the 2011 census, the population of Gachua Union is 16,07.
+According to the 2011 census, the population of Gachua Union is 16,078.
 Of these, 7,128 are males and 8,950 are females.

 Administrative structure

 Gachua Union is No. 3 Union Parishad under Sandwip Upazila.
 It is part of Jatiya Sangsad Constituency No. 270 Chittagong-3.
 Administrative activities of the union are under Sandwip police station.
 It is divided into 3 mouzas.

 The villages of this union are: